 “HELP ME!
 SOMEBODY HELP ME!”
-Lily yelled, but her screams are drowned out by the noise of the running water under the bridge.
+Lily yelled, but her screams were drowned out by the noise of the running water under the bridge.

 Her abductor soon caught up with her and was furious that she had jumped from the car.
-Suddenly she felt her hair clutched and yanked her backward.
+Suddenly she felt her hair clutched as her head was yanked backward.
 Lilly came crashing to the ground, breaking her tailbone.
 As she screamed in pain and horror, her abductor picked her up and covered her mouth, looking around to make sure no one heard her.
 With the realization that this had to end, Lily was pulled, with brute force, over to the side of the bridge and bent over the rail face first.

 As she stared at the moonlight shining off the rippling water below, the abductor pushed into her, pressing against her broken tail bone, sending even more pain through her.
 Just when Lily was about to pass out from the pain, she could hear a whisper in her ear.

 “You thought you could just leave me and get away with it?
 If I can’t have you, no one will.
-You’re now dead to me,” the cruel voice said, as a knife blade came up from behind her and cut her throat from almost ear to ear.
+You’re now dead to me,” the cruel voice said, as a knife blade came up from behind her and cut her throat nearly ear to ear.